Skip to main contentSkip to navigationSkip to search

 We are active partners to every company we back.
 We provide them with capital and operational support to ensure they have the right focus, strategies, and capabilities to become tomorrow’s market leaders.

 We have a history of making remarkable things happen.
-We have shattered unfair monopolies, made information accessible to everyone, and delivered transformative solutions to the doorstep of millions of homes.
+We have shattered unfair monopolies, made information accessible to everyone, and delivered transformative solutions to millions of homes.
 We have no intention of slowing down, yet we’re never in a rush.

 We're in it for the long run